EndDragon438/Youtube-Downloader-GUI/README.md

 # About

 Welcome!
 This is a small GUI wrapper for `yt-dlp` intending to make it very user-friendly and easy to use.
+I don't really plan to update this at all, but if there's a feature you'd like to see lemme know and I might add it.

 # Installation